hdecarne/gentoo-extras-overlay/README.md

 * net-misc/freeswitch: New ebuild for the FreeSWITCH VOIP solution (https://freeswitch.org)

 * net-misc/freeswitch-{sounds,sounds-en,sounds-music}: New ebuilds for the FreeSWITCH sound files.

-* www-apps/phpsysinfo: Updated ebuild for the phpSysInfo script.

 * net-fs/davfs2: Updated ebuild for the DAVFS2 WebDAV client.